Made from pasteurized cow's milk

 Producers: Fowlers Forest Dairies Ltd.

 Derby produced by Fowlers Forest Dairies Ltd. is a traditional British cheese made in Derbyshire, England since the 16th century.
-Hard to find these days, it is England’s oldest and most famous cheeses made in several varieties including sage and port wine.
+Hard to find these days, it is England’s oldest and most famous cheeses made in several varieties including Sage Derby.

 Made with cow’s milk, Derby is a semi-hard cheese with a mild flavour and creamy ivory to a rich yellow pate.
 It is sometimes compared to mild cheddar because of the texture but Derby is more mild with a buttery, creamy flavour and strong melting ability.

 Only a few farms in England make Derby cheese the time-honoured way.
 Traditional Derby matured for nine months has an open texture with a smooth creamy body and a nutty flavour.
 It has smooth melting characteristics that pairs with everything from fresh fruits, vegetables to poultry dishes.
 Couple the cheese with a nice Chenin Blanc or Sauvignon Blanc.